Syracuse Traffic Ticket Lawyer

 - What are the consequences of my current ticket?

-- What might be the outcome of my ticket if I fight it?
+- What might be the outcome of my ticket if I seek reduction (i.e.“fight it”) ?

 - Will I have to attend court?

-Our firm has handled many thousands of traffic tickets all over New York State.
-We are knowledgeable, accessible, professional, highly rated, and happy to answer your questions free of charge.
+We are highly rated lawyers who have handled thousands of traffic tickets all over New York State.
+We are knowledgeable, accessible, professional, and happy to answer your questions free of charge.

-- Protects you from points, fines, and suspension.
+- Protect yourself from points, fines, and suspension.